-- 2.6.
+2.6.
 Public communication in a nuclear or radiological emergency should be as 'transparent' as possible.
 This means that the organizations concerned should be as frank, open and straightforward as possible, and should not intentionally misinform or mislead the public.
-As well as frankness and openness, their public communication should demonstrate integrity and accountability. - 2.7.
-There should be a long term process of activities in relation to public communication that contribute to gaining and maintaining trust on the part of the public.
-Gaining the trust on the part of the public will increase the likelihood that the public will accept and will comply with protective actions and other response actions in an emergency. - 2.8.
+As well as frankness and openness, their public communication should demonstrate integrity and accountability.

+2.7.
+There should be a long term process of activities in relation to public communication that contribute to gaining and maintaining the public's trust on the part of the public.
+Gaining the trust on the part of the public will increase the likelihood that the public will accept and will comply with protective actions and other response actions in an emergency.

+2.8.
 Organizations should also be frank and open if information cannot be released.
-Information might have to be withheld for reasons of security or for legal reasons, for example, or because it is unverified. - 2.9.
+Information has to might have to be withheld for reasons of security or for legal reasons, for example, or because it is unverified, organizations should openly inform the public about what type of information is being withheld and provide the reason for withholding that information.

+2.9.
 In order to promote openness in communication, States should encourage public communication even when information is incomplete.
 Trust on the part of the public should be gained and maintained by communicating on what is known, by explaining what is unknown and by stating what steps are being taken to find out more.
 The trustworthiness of organizations should be maintained when information is incomplete.